How to write a dispute letter

 Follow steps 4 to 7

 4. You now need to tell HMRC why you think you should not pay back the overpayment.
-Have a look at the responsibilities on I don’t think I should pay the money back.
-What can I do?.
+Have a look at the responsibilities in this section I don’t think I should pay the money back: the dispute process.
 You should look at each one and see if it applies to you.
 Tell HMRC why you think you met your responsibilities.

 I think that we should not have to pay back our overpayment because we met all of our responsibilities.